roman-milk/roman-milk.github.io/two-moms-two-laps.md

+===

- ****** Two Moms, Two Laps, Two Hours ****** byTx_Tall_Tales© She looked like she was about to answer, when the Jeep came to a near stop, then turned onto the paved road.
+She looked like she was about to answer, when the Jeep came to a near stop, then turned onto the paved road.
 I held her tight while we got tossed around for a second, before the Jeep started to straighten out and pick up speed.
 "Everyone doing Ok?"
 Dad asked.

  Mom announced that they were alright up front.